Unseen Workers: Child Labor in the Philippines

 Although regional financial struggles are a major cause of child labor in the Philippines, the global economy is another factor.
 According to the Pulitzer Center on Crisis Reporting, the escalating price of gold has driven mining operations in the Philippines to new levels, and many mining companies make use of children.
 As many as 18,000 children are involved in regional gold mining operations across the Philippines, and currently the country ranks 18th in terms of gold production.
 As the demand for gold increases, along with its price, so too will the number of children forced to work.

 Gold production in the Philippines is highly dangerous.
 Young boys and teenagers are often forced to descend into watery pits in a process known as compression mining.
 With only a tube to allow them to breathe underwater, they fill bags with ore before returning to the surface.
 Aside from the obvious physical dangers of this type of work, children and teenagers face other risks when working in the mining industry, such as exposure to mercury, which is used to leech gold from rock.

-ChildFund has operated in the Philippines since 1954 to address the problems that lead to child labor.
-ChildFund Philippines is one of six implementing agencies of ABK3 LEAP: Livelihoods, Education, Advocacy and Protection to Reduce Child Labor in Sugarcane.
+ChildFund has operated in the Philippines since 1954 to stop child labor and address the problems that lead to it.
+ChildFund Philippines is one of six implementing agencies of ABK3 LEAP: Livelihoods, Education, Advocacy and Protection to Reduce Child Labor in Sugarcane, which reaches 52,000 children and 25,000 households.
 Through this partnership, ChildFund aims to reduce the number of children forced to work by improving access to education.
 Other projects are currently under way to raise awareness of the dangers of child labor and the industries that support it, such as sugarcane farming and deep-sea fishing.

-To help us put a stop to child exploitation in the Philippines, please consider making a donation to our Children's Greatest Needs program or sponsor a child.
+To help us put a stop to child exploitation in the Philippines, please consider making a monthly donation to become a Guardian Angel or to sponsor a child.
 Your support makes the difference in the fight against child labor.